agrosner/DBFlow/usage/Migration3Guide.md

 @Database(generatedClassSeparator = "$")
 ```

-will restore your generated "Table" and more classes to normalcy.
+will keep your generated "Table" and other classes the same name.

 Globally, we no longer reference what `@Database` any database-specific element (Table, Migration, etc) by `String` name, but by `Class` now.